 Getting Ready for USP 800: What Your Hospital Pharmacy Needs to Know

-With less than a year until compliance is mandatory, many hospital pharmacies are discovering that the changes their facilities need in order to be compliant are extensive and expensive.
+The reality is that ultimately hospitals will have to comply with USP 800.
+Many hospital pharmacies have discovered that the changes their facilities need in order to be compliant are extensive and expensive.
 USP 800 sets strict requirements for infrastructure, which includes the design of your facility, as well as mechanical controls.
 Some facilities may only need some new equipment, new primary engineering controls or upgrades to architectural features.
-Other facilities may find themselves tasked with a multimillion-dollar renovation to their cleanrooms.
+Other facilities have found themselves tasked with a multimillion-dollar renovation to their cleanrooms.

 However, don’t panic.
 Depending on your facility’s needs and plans for the future, there may be other options to achieve USP 800 compliance without costing your operation millions of dollars.
 Here are a few alternative solutions that might apply to your facility.